harbour/core/README.md

 You can fine-tune the build with these options:

-    --with static      - link all binaries with static libs --with ads         - build components dependent on ads (rddads) --with allegro     - build components dependent on allegro (gtalleg) --with cups        - build components dependent on cups (hbcups) --with cairo       - build components dependent on cairo (hbcairo) --with curl        - build components dependent on libcurl (hbcurl) --with firebird    - build components dependent on firebird (hbfbird, sddfb) --with freeimage   - build components dependent on freeimage (hbfimage) --with gd          - build components dependent on gd (hbgd) --with mysql       - build components dependent on mysql (hbmysql, sddmy) --with odbc        - build components dependent on odbc (hbodbc, sddodbc) --with pgsql       - build components dependent on pgsql (hbpgsql, sddpg) --with localzlib   - build local copy of zlib library --with localpcre   - build local copy of pcre library --without x11      - do not build components dependent on x11 (gtxwc)
+    --with static      - link all binaries with static libs --with localzlib   - build local copy of zlib library --with localpcre   - build local copy of pcre library --without x11      - do not build components dependent on x11 (gtxwc)